Rikuto Hashimoto

 Rikuto Hashimoto (橋本 陸斗, Hashimoto Rikuto) is a Japanese footballer who plays as a midfielder for J2 League club Roasso Kumamoto on loan from club, Vissel Kobe.

 Early life

 Rikuto Hashimoto was born in Tokyo, Japan.
 His mother is Japanese and his father is Bangladeshi.
+He is also eligible to represent Bangladesh from his Bangladeshi parental side.

 Career

 On 6 January 2025, Hashimoto announced his official transfer to J1 champions club, Vissel Kobe for the 2025 season.